 - Represented a range of clients in seven recent noncompete cases, resulting in five preliminary injunctions enforcing the clients' noncompete agreements and, in two cases, defeating plaintiffs' attempts to enforce noncompete agreements against our clients.

 - Obtained dismissal with prejudice of a race discrimination case brought against FedEx Freight in federal court in Colorado.
 The case was dismissed based on the plaintiff's discovery misconduct.

 - Successfully defended a nonprofit organization in a pro bono matter involving claims of national origin and religious discrimination filed by a former employee.
 The Colorado Civil Rights Division rejected all of the plaintiff's claims and dismissed her charges of discrimination.
 The organization assists refugees to establish economic self-sufficiency in the U.S. after fleeing persecution in foreign countries.

 - Obtained complete dismissal of a ten-count discrimination complaint against a Fortune 100 client.
 WTO won the ensuing appeal to the Tenth Circuit, affirming the trial court's dismissal in full.

 - Juwi Solar v.
 Maynard (Colo.
 Boulder Cnty.
 Dist.
 Ct.
 2013) - Successfully represented employers in noncompete and trade secret litigation, including obtaining injunctive relief against a former employee of a solar power plant developer for violation of noncompete and nondisclosure agreements.

-- Obtained a preliminary injunction following a full-day evidentiary hearing in a Colorado district court on behalf of a large Ohio-based commercial painting company in a case involving trade secrets and a noncompete agreement.
+- Obtained a preliminary injunction following a full-day evidentiary hearing in a Colorado district court for a large Ohio-based commercial painting company in a case involving trade secrets and a noncompete agreement.